 Advanced Threat Analytics

-Backing up data is the most important way to avoid impacts from ransom ware and cyberattacks.
-Azure backup can manage full-enterprise backups from a centralized system with with no infrastructure.
+Above all, backing up data is the most important way to avoid impacts from ransomware and cyberattacks.
+Azure backup can manage full-enterprise backups from a centralized system with no infrastructure.

 Combined Microsoft Stack [Jump to Video]

-The Q&A part of the tech talk session allows everyone to ask questions to get in-depth insights applied to their own business use-cases.
-These answers are only available to Agile IT clients, and are anonymous to ensure their security and privacy.
+The Q&A part of the tech talk session allows everyone to ask questions to get in-depth insights applied to their business use-cases.
+These answers are only available to Agile IT clients and are anonymous to ensure their security and privacy.

 - Does Office 365 Advanced Threat Protection work if the user is on Outlook on the Desktop?

-- Is Office 365 Advanced Threat Protection enabled by default?
+- By default, is Office 365 Advanced Threat Protection enabled?